modelflat/zbl/README.md

 The snippet above will capture a window which title contains the string `visual studio code`, take one frame (which is represented as a `numpy` array) and print its shape.

+See `Capture` constructor for more options.
+It is possible to capture the entire screen using `display_id` argument, for example.

 To run an example using OpenCV's `highgui`:

 1. Install `opencv-python`